FerdiGul/RepuChecker-v2.0/README.md

 	api = ['   <api key is here>   ']

-or now, only these engines I’ve listed as you can see below:
+For now, only these engines I’ve listed as you can see below:

 McAfee (trustedsource.org | McAfee Web Gateway v7.x/6.9.x (Resident))
 VirusTotal (https://www.virustotal.com/gui/home/url)